New England Journal of Medicine March 24, 2011

 Multicenter, international

-Population Patients aged 40 years or older with moderate-to-very-severe COPD and a history of at least one exacerbation in the previous year.
+Population Patients with moderate-to-very-severe COPD and a history of at least one COPD exacerbation requiring systemic glucocorticoids or antibiotics in the preceding year.

-Intervention Tiotropium 18 μg once daily via HandiHaler
+Intervention Tiotropium 18 μg administered once daily via HandiHaler (plus matched placebo inhaler).

-Comparator Salmeterol 50 μg twice daily via pressurized metered-dose inhaler
+Comparator Salmeterol 50 μg administered twice daily via metered-dose inhaler (plus matched placebo HandiHaler).

 Study Limitations